nora-soderlund/cloudflare-dynamic-bindings/README.md

 1. Worker creates a new D1 database via the Cloudflare API.
 2. Worker triggers a GitHub workflow to add the new binding.
-3. Worker modifies wrangler.toml and triggers a new deployment.
+3. GitHub Actions modifies wrangler.toml and triggers a new deployment.

 ## Supported bindings